 Q: How do I find a roommate?

 A: Start by making connections with your fellow students through your school’s Facebook page.
-Look in BU Off-Campus Listings.
 Remember that it is better to begin with a roommate, and then proceed to finding an apartment.
-Find roommate resources and databases at Housing Resources Roommates.
-You can also visit the Roommate Lounge at the Annual BUMC Housing Fair.
-Housing Resources will assist students in finding roommates as well.
+There is a Roommate Finder on BU Off-Campus Services and additional roommate resources at Roommates You can also visit the Roommate Lounge at the Annual BUMC Housing Fair.

 Q: Can I use Facebook to help find housing and connect with potential roommates?

 A: All schools on BUMC offer Facebook pages created by incoming students for their classmates.
 This is a great resource for connecting with potential roommates and asking for housing related advice from fellow students.